-Albania is a country with a lot to offer.
-From hiking in the beautiful mountains to relaxing by the most beautiful untouched beaches in Europe or visiting one of the many historic ancient sites that Albania has, there really is something for everyone which is why I have created this article if you only have 10 days.
-I highly suggest you stay for longer of course, or maybe move here I like I did ?.
+South Albania has a lot to offer.
+From hiking in the beautiful mountains to relaxing by the most beautiful untouched beaches in Europe or visiting one of the many historic ancient sites that Albania has, there really is something for everyone.
+So I created this itinerary for those who only have 10 days to explore south Albania.
+I highly suggest you stay for longer of course, or maybe move here I like I did.

-This south Albania itinerary is for someone who loves to be by the beach and wants to explore along the Albania Riviera.
-The Albania Riviera runs from the south (Saranda), and north to Vlora.
-Between those two cities are the most beautiful beaches you will find.
+This south Albania itinerary is for someone who loves to be by the beach and wants to explore the Albania Riviera and its beaches!
+The Albania Riviera runs from the south (Saranda), to Vlora in the north.
+Between those two cities are the most beautiful Albanian beaches you will find.
 Many untouched and wild!

 Travel Insurance for Albania

 I recommend starting your Albania itinerary bustling capital of Tirana.
 You ought to spend at least one night in this up and coming city.
 Tirana has made leaps and bounds over the last couple of years.
 The first call of action is to visit Bunk Art.
 Just off the Skanderbeg square you can get a look into what communism was like and step back in time.
 This is a great place to get a feeling of what Albania was like during most of the 1900s under Enver Hoxha’s rule.

 Carrying on with the theme of communism a stop to the House of Leaves is a must.
 It’s a new museum which looks into communism through the eyes of the government who were spying on the citizens.

 After you have been drowned in communism history you may need something to eat and drink to process all that information!
 I highly suggest a visit to the Blloku area.
 Here you will find an abundance of bars, restaurants and trendy cafes.
 This part of Tirana is my favourite part.
 You can also find Enver Hoxha’s house here as the area was built only for the communist party during 1944-1990.